alkindli/CtraderRobot/README.md

   I had different story though -- Submitted some things somehow now the market is more regulated, but not sure about how INDEXES will absolutely virtually fail.
 ETORO.COM had huge problem, where developer built false leverage.

 During anytime anyone past had to do it and can do it if they set their mind to it and can stand couple of months on CHATGPT.
+Even if it seems charted you are doing you.